Ligon Middle School (North Carolina): Electives

 Ligon has many extracurricular courses and electives.
 These include foreign languages, which include Spanish, German, French, Japanese, Chinese, and American Sign Language.
 Ligon also offers courses in physical education.
 These would include, Archery, Tennis 1, Tennis 2, Basketball 1, Basketball 2, Basketball 3, Racket Sports, Sports Variety, Golf, Soccer 1, Soccer 2, and Fencing.
 Ligon also has electives that can be as specific as Flash software and Visual Basic programming.
 Many electives involve students in running the school, such as technical theater, yearbook, and LTV (Ligon Television).

 Performing arts

-Ligon offers multiple courses in orchestra, band, dance, chorus, and acting.
+Ligon offers multiple courses in piano, orchestra, band, dance, chorus, and acting.

 Two of Ligon's string orchestras, Silver Strings and Ligon Philharmonic, performed in Carnegie Hall, New York City, NY.

 Extracurricular activities

 Sports

 Ligon's colors are blue and gold, and their teams are referred to as the Little Blues.